zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 __Guard__

 [Guard](https://github.com/guard/guard) is a great tool for quickly running your Ruby app tests as you develop the code.
 As you edit and change the files in your app, Guard can trigger tests specific to the files you are modifying.
-To install guard add `gem "guard"` in your gem the build the container to install guard gem.
+To install guard add `gem 'guard'` in your Gemfile then build the container to install guard gem.

 Generate an empty Guardfile with:
 ```sh